yellows8/3dshax/README.md

 * "DISABLE_ARM9DEBUGGING=1" Disables ARM9 exception debugging, this is automatically disabled when DISABLE_ARM11KERNEL_DEBUG=1 is used.
 Note that ARM9 exception dumping currently only works with ctrserver, this doesn't work for writing the exception info to SD.
 * "DISABLE_ARM11KERNEL_DEBUG=1" Disables ARM11-kernel patches.
 * "DISABLE_ARM11KERNEL_PROCSTARTHOOK=1" Disables the ARM11-kernel process-start hook, used for loading arm11code(ctrserver) etc. This isn't needed when "DISABLE_ARM11KERNEL_DEBUG=1" is used.
 * "DISABLE_ARM11KERNEL_SVCHANDLER_PATCH=1" Disables the ARM11-kernel svc-handler patch, which when the patch is left enabled allows access to all SVCs.
+This option also disables patching the svc7b entry in the svc jumptable when that entry is 0x0, like with FIRM >=v11.0.
 * "DISABLE_NETDEBUG=1" Disable the loop in the arm11kernel debug exception handler(when procstarthook/arm11kernel_debug are enabled) which waits for a signal(terminate process / continue) from ctrserver.
 * "ENABLE_CMDLOGGING=1" Enables ARM11-kernel patches+code for logging commands.
 * "CMDLOGGING_PADCHECK=value" For cmd-logging, only do logging when any of the bits in the specified value is set for the current PAD register state.